thomasstrassmann/DaCapo-API/README.md

 ## Deployment

 In order to deploy the app on Heroku, a few steps had to be taken in advance.
-The integration of JSON web tokens and other related steps have already been covered under "deployment", which is why I will not go into more detail here, but rather focus on the actual deployment.
+The integration of JSON web tokens and other related steps have already been covered under "development", which is why I will not go into more detail here, but rather focus on the actual deployment.

 The individual steps involved were:
 - Creation of a PostgreSQL database on elephantsql.com